DevScholar/rust-for-js-devs/src/threading/producer-consumer.md

 worker.postMessage(null);

 ```
 The same can be done in Rust using _channels_.
-The standard library primarily
-provides `mpsc::channel`, which is a channel that supports multiple producers
+The standard library primarily provides `mpsc::channel`, which is a channel that supports multiple producers and a single consumer.
+A rough translation of the above C# example in Rust would look as follows:

-and a single consumer.
-A rough translation of the above C# example in Rust
-would look as follows:
+The same can be done in Rust using _channels_.
+The standard library primarily provides `mpsc::channel`, which is a channel that supports multiple producers and a single consumer.
+A rough translation of the above C# example in Rust would look as follows:

 ```rust
 use std::thread;